Geum triflorum: Description

 When pollination is completed, the flower heads turn upright and the sepals begin to open.
 The petals may be visible at this stage.
 The many styles grow longer, eventually becoming 15–70 mm in length.
 The styles are densely covered in fine hairs making them resemble downy bird feathers or wisps of mauve smoke.
-The seed heads start out pale pink and fade to tan or grey as the seeds mature in mid-summer.
+The seed heads start pale pink and fade to tan or grey as the seeds mature in mid-summer.
 The seeds do not appear to need cold stratification, as germination did not change significantly when tested.

 Taxonomy

 Geum triflorum was named and described by German–American botanist Frederick Traugott Pursh in his book Flora americae septentrionalis using an 1811 collection by naturalist John Bradbury.
 He placed the species within Carl Linnaeus's Geum, a genus with a name derived from Greek for "taste", with the species name of Geum triflorum for the three flowers usually present on each flower stalk.
 The species previously had been collected in Idaho on 12 June 1806 by American explorer Meriwether Lewis but was not described by him.
 That specimen was incorrectly described as a new species named Geum ciliatum by Pursh.
 German botanist Kurt Sprengel placed it in Sieversia as S. triflora in his update of Systema Vegetabilium published in 1825.
-This classification was eventually rejected as was the 1906 attempt by American botanist Edward Lee Greene to create a new genus that would reclassify G. triflorum as Erythrocoma triflora and separate out a dozen regional varieties as separate species.
+This classification was eventually rejected as was the 1906 attempt by American botanist Edward Lee Greene to create a new genus that would reclassify G. triflorum as Erythrocoma triflora and separate a dozen regional varieties as separate species.